 New Year’s Eve

 The last night of the year is definitely a night to remember at Timberline.
-Skiers and snowboarders ride under the lights with night skiing offered from 4:00 p.m. to midnight.
-The fireworks show kicks off at 10:00 p.m.
+Skiers and snowboarders have the opportunity to stay out late with the lights on to guide their way down the runs.
+Then it’s time for the incredible fireworks show over the snowy peaks.
 Guests are invited to warm up in the Ram’s Head bar with live music, drink specials and incredible views of the fireworks.
-The New Year’s Eve celebration also features a memorable Northwest Alpine-inspired dinner in the Cascade Dining Room (reservations are available here) with live music, dancing and a champagne toast.
+The New Year’s Eve celebration also features a memorable Northwest Alpine-inspired dinner in the Cascade Dining Room (ray reservation) with live music, dancing and a champagne toast.

-Whether you’re visiting Timberline Lodge & Ski Area for a day of skiing or staying as a guest at the lodge, there are endless opportunities to experience the holiday cheer.
+Whether you’re visiting Timberline for a day of skiing or staying as a guest at the lodge, there are endless opportunities to experience the holiday cheer.